beloureiro/AI-Clinical-Advisory-Crew/README.md

 # AI Clinical Advisory Crew

 ## Description
 This project implements a system for analyzing and improving patient experience in healthcare environments, using a team of specialized AI agents.
 The system processes patient feedback, analyzes healthcare processes, evaluates emotional states, and proposes improvements in communication and processes.

+A key feature of this project is the flexibility to swap out different LLM (Large Language Model) configurations for testing various outputs.
+Each agent can utilize a different LLM, allowing for the combination of multiple agents with distinct models in the process, enhancing the overall analysis and recommendations.

 ## Agents
 The project utilizes five specialized agents: